Go straight to content

 WANO Waste Management in High North - new cross-border business opportunities

-The international consortium led by NORCE Norwegian Research Centre has been awarded a research grant of NOK 7,4 M by the Research Council of Norway for a three-year project to study cross-border business and innovation opportunities in waste management in the Barents Region and High North.
+The international consortium led by NORCE Norwegian Research Centre was awarded a research grant of NOK 7,4 M by the Research Council of Norway for a project to study cross-border business and innovation opportunities in waste management in the Barents Region and High North.

 Waste management in the northern latitudes is often more challenging than in the more central regions.
 Under the Arctic climatic conditions with large distances between settlements and to the recycling facilities, and relatively small markets and volume of produced waste, there are special needs for developing new innovative solutions for waste management.